Guannan-Wang/GOMCL/README.md

 a Python tool for Gene Ontology gene sets clustering

-GOMCL.py clusters GO terms using MCL based on overlapping ratios, OC (Overlap coefficient) or JC (Jaccard coefficient).
+GOMCL.py clusters GO terms using MCL based on overlapping ratios, OC (Overlap coefficient) or JC (Jaccard coefficient). \t

 Use examples: